Your vehicle's head gasket is an essential part of the internal combustion process.

 A leak from an oil passage to the cylinder could also cause blue smoke – though this is less common.

-Milky sludge on the underside of the oil filler cap or the dipstick – sometimes referred to as ‘mayonnaise’ - can also indicate head gasket failure.
+Milky sludge on the underside of the oil filler cap or the dipstick – sometimes referred to as ‘mayonnaise’ - can similarly indicate head gasket failure.

 This is caused by coolant getting into the oil, or oil getting into the coolant.